-Are you new to Cricut?
+First of all, are you a new Cricut user?
 Click here to learn all about Cricut and how you can use it.
-The following instructions will work for all of the current Cricut models: Cricut Maker, Cricut Explore Air 2, Cricut Joy, and the Explore 3 & Maker 3 cutting machines.
+The following instructions will work for all of the following Cricut models: Cricut Maker, Cricut Explore Air 2, Cricut Joy, and the Explore 3 & Maker 3 cutting machines.
+Welcome to the Cricut family, and you’ve come to the right place to learn everything you need to know about making beautiful projects from your own designs!

 Watch my video to learn how to upload free images and fonts to use with Cricut: